devagrawal09/portfolio/resume.md

 ### Devtranet (Senior Developer)

-Networking platform for engineers, investors, entrepreneurs etc.
+Networking platform for engineers, investors, and entrepreneurs.

 Discovering events, posting blogs, showcasing projects, finding jobs, and social media

-Frontend with React and Tailwind, Microservice backend with Next.js (Serverless) and Socket.io
+Full stack Typescript, Next.js, React, and Tailwind

 My contribution – architected and developed all of the backend to be modular and optimized for serverless